pyngrok - A Python wrapper for ngrok; programmatic tunnels for ingress, webhooks, demos, and APIs¶

 Command Line Usage¶

-binary on our path, so all features of ngrok
+This package puts the default ngrok binary on your path, so all features of ngrok are also

 available on the command line.